Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Growing or larger customers outgrow the product when governance, control, or reporting needs are not met.
 This reason usually matters more in higher-MRR accounts than in overall cancellation volume.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Missing enterprise features" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.